sklus949/SPLC/README.md

 <!-- This repository contains the codes for our paper titled "Intrinsic-Motivation Multi-Robot Social Formation Navigation with Coordinated Exploration".
 For experiment demonstrations, please refer to the [youtube video](https://youtu.be/1MUAJavW0BE). -->

 This repository contains the codes for our paper titled "SPLC: Social Preference Learning for Crowd Robot Navigation".
+The source code is coming soon.
 For experiment demonstrations, please refer to the [youtube video](https://youtu.be/vkWjg4Qcybg).